-- 243. Under IFRS 9 and FRS 102 the effective interest rate (EIR) method is used in the calculation of the amortised cost of a financial asset or a financial liability and in the allocation and recognition of the interest revenue or interest expense in profit or loss over the relevant period.
-Applying the EIR method may involve complex modelling and a significant degree of judgment, particularly when determining the future cash flows and expected life of mortgage and credit card products with promotional periods. - 244.
-When auditing the effective interest rate calculations prepared by management, procedures the auditor may use include: - Evaluating the compliance of the model taking into consideration the requirements of the applicable accounting framework43; - Testing the controls that management has established to review and challenge the appropriateness of key judgments and model governance; - Understanding and challenging the identification of the unit of account and the impact of any modelling simplifications such as modelling on a cohort basis; - Challenging the expected life of the instrument used in the EIR calculation which may include considering the past behaviour of borrowers in prepaying identical or similar financial instruments and other changes such as regulatory developments and macro-economic factors that could influence borrower behaviour; - Testing the relevance and reliability of data inputs used in the model including fees and points paid or received between parties to the contract that are an integral part of the effective interest rate, transaction costs, premiums or discounts; - Testing the mechanical accuracy of the model by recalculation or understanding and re-performing the model code.
+- 245. Under IFRS 9 and FRS 102 the effective interest rate (EIR) method is used in the calculation of the amortised cost of a financial asset or a financial liability and in the allocation and recognition of the interest revenue or interest expense in profit or loss over the relevant period.
+Applying the EIR method may involve complex modelling and a significant degree of judgment, particularly when determining the future cash flows and expected life of mortgage and credit card products with promotional periods. - 246.
+When auditing the effective interest rate calculations prepared by management, procedures the auditor may use include: - Evaluating the compliance of the model taking into consideration the requirements of the applicable accounting framework44, including challenging the completeness of the identification of items that are integral part of the effective interest rate; - Testing the controls that management has established to review and challenge the appropriateness of key judgments and model governance; - Understanding and challenging the identification of the unit of account and the impact of any modelling simplifications such as modelling on a cohort basis; - Challenging the expected life of the instrument used in the EIR calculation which may include considering the past behaviour of borrowers in prepaying identical or similar financial instruments and other changes such as regulatory developments and macro-economic factors that could influence borrower behaviour; - Testing the relevance and reliability of data inputs used in the model including fees and points paid or received between parties to the contract that are an integral part of the effective interest rate, transaction costs, premiums or discounts;

-43 For example, IFRS 9 paragraphs B5.4.1-B5.4.7 or FRS 102 paragraphs 11.15-11.20
+For example, IFRS 9 paragraphs B5.4.1-B5.4.7 or FRS 102 paragraphs 11.15-11.20